 You May Also Like: 9 Family Financial Goals You Should Set

 Debt is typically sold as an undesirable monster.
 I have always hated the idea of ‘owing someone’.
 I still do.
 It’ just doesn’t sit well with me.
 But I’ve learned if you’re smart about it, debt can be a very useful and lucrative financial tool.

 Debt can be good!

-A loan to go to party or vacation you cannot afford is classified as bad debt.
+A loan to go to a party or vacation you cannot afford is classified as bad debt.
 A mortgage is good debt.
-Since it facilitates the acquisition of an asset, we recognise it mortgage) as good.
+Since it facilitates the acquisition of an asset, we recognize it mortgage) as good.
 So too are debts used to start/expand a business, or purchase assets.